-Most states have laws that specify a minimum age for employees who sell alcoholic beverages in off-premises establishments, such as liquor or grocery store.
+Most states have laws that specify a minimum age for employees who sell alcoholic beverages in off-premises establishments.
+These restrictions recognize that underage employees, particularly those who are unsupervised, may lack the maturity and experience to verify age and to resist pressure from peers to complete illegal sales.
 In some states, the minimum age for sellers is 21.
 In many states, however, off-premises sellers may be younger than 21, and in a few states, no minimum age is specified.

-In some cases, persons under 21 may be allowed to sell alcohol only in certain types of offpremises establishments (e.g., grocery stores, convenience stores) or may be allowed to sell only some beverage types (e.g., beer, wine).
+In some cases, persons under 21 may be allowed to sell alcohol only in certain types of off-premises establishments (e.g., grocery stores, convenience stores) or may be allowed to sell only some beverage types (e.g., beer, wine).
 In some cases, sellers of alcohol must be at least 18, but younger employees may be allowed to stock coolers with alcohol or to bag purchased alcohol.